hbctraining/Intro-to-ChIPseq/lessons/peak_calling_spp.md

 Start an interactive session with a single core (if you don't already have one going) since we are working with such a small dataset; for parallel processing options with SPP see note below.

-	$ bsub -Is -q interactive bash
+	$ srun --pty -p interactive -t 0-12:00 /bin/bash

 Now let's setup the directory structure.
-Navigate to `~/ngs_course/chipseq/` if you are not already there.
+Navigate to `~/chipseq/` if you are not already there.
 Within the results directory we will create directory called `spp`:

 	$ mkdir results/spp
 	$ cd results